Warren Hastings: Conquest of Bengal

 Hastings resigned in December 1764 and sailed for Britain the following month.
 He left deeply saddened by the failure of the more moderate strategy that he had supported, but which had been rejected by the hawkish members of the Calcutta Council.
-Once he arrived in London Hastings began spending far beyond his means.
-He stayed in fashionable addresses and had his picture painted by Joshua Reynolds in spite of the fact that, unlike many of his contemporaries, he had not amassed a fortune while in India.
+Once he arrived in London, Hastings began spending far beyond his means.
+He stayed at fashionable addresses and had his picture painted by Joshua Reynolds even though, unlike many of his contemporaries, he had not amassed a fortune while in India.
 Eventually, having run up enormous debts, Hastings realised he needed to return to India to restore his finances, and applied to the East India Company for employment.
 His application was initially rejected as he had made many political enemies, including the powerful director Laurence Sulivan.
-Eventually an appeal to Sulivan's rival Robert Clive secured Hastings the position of deputy ruler at the city of Madras.
+Eventually, an appeal to Sulivan's rival Robert Clive secured Hastings the position of deputy ruler at the city of Madras.
 He sailed from Dover in March 1769.
-On the voyage he met the German Baroness Marian von Imhoff (1749–1837) and her husband.
-He fell in love with the Baroness and they began an affair, seemingly with her husband's consent.
+On the voyage on board, the Duke of Grafton became ill, and he was cared for by the German Baroness Marian von Imhoff (1749–1837) and her husband.
+He fell in love with the Baroness, and they began an affair, seemingly with her husband's consent.
 Hastings' first wife, Mary, had died in 1759, and he planned to marry the Baroness once she had obtained a divorce from her husband.
-The process took a long time and it was not until 1777 when news of divorce came from Germany that Hastings was finally able to marry her.
+The process took a long time and it was not until 1777 that news of the divorce came from Germany, and Hastings was finally able to marry her.

 Madras and Calcutta

 Hastings arrived in Madras shortly after the First Anglo-Mysore War of 1767–1769, when the forces of Hyder Ali had threatened the capture of the city.
-The Treaty of Madras (4 April 1769) ended the war but failed to settle the dispute and three further Anglo-Mysore Wars followed (1780–1799).
-During his time at Madras Hastings initiated reforms of trading practices which cut out the use of middlemen and benefited both the Company and the Indian labourers, but otherwise the period was relatively uneventful for him.
+The Treaty of Madras (4 April 1769) ended the war but failed to settle the dispute, and three further Anglo-Mysore Wars followed (1780–1799).
+During his time at Madras, Hastings initiated reforms of trading practices which cut out the use of middlemen and benefited both the Company and the Indian labourers, but otherwise the period was relatively uneventful for him.

-By this stage Hastings shared Clive's view that the three major British Presidencies (settlements) – Madras, Bombay and Calcutta – should be brought under single rule rather than being governed separately as they currently were.
-In 1772 he was appointed to be Governor of Calcutta, the most important of the Presidencies.
-In Britain moves were underway to reform the divided system of government and establish single rule across all of British-controlled regions in India with its capital in Kolkata (Calcutta).
-Hastings became the first Governor General in 1773.
+By this stage, Hastings shared Clive's view that the three major British presidencies (settlements) – Madras, Bombay and Calcutta – should be brought under single rule rather than being governed separately as they currently were.
+In 1772, he was appointed to be the governor of Calcutta, the most important of the presidencies.
+In Britain, moves were underway to reform the divided system of government and establish single rule across all of British-controlled regions in India, with its capital in Kolkata (Calcutta).
+Hastings became the first governor general in 1773.

-While Governor, Hastings launched a major crackdown on bandits operating in Bengal, which proved largely successful.
-He also faced the severe Bengal Famine, which resulted in between two and ten million deaths.
+While governor, Hastings launched a major crackdown on bandits operating in Bengal, which proved largely successful.
+He also faced the severe Bengal famine, which resulted in between two and ten million deaths.